-Since we have only recently started to import directly, the average duration of the business relations with our PU's is short, but our agents mostly have a long term relation with them.
-This means that often, we already worked with the PU, but then via an indirect way (through intermediates).
+Since we only recently started to import directly, the average duration of the business relationships with our PU's is short, but our agents mostly have a long term relation with them.
+This means that often, we already worked with the PU, but then in an indirect way (through intermediates).